Snow: Self-organizing Broadcast Protocol for Cloud

-When a new node receives a message, it will parse the left and right boundaries in the message and find them in its own membership list.
-Since the array is sorted, the time complexity of this search is $O(\log\ n)$.
-Due to the fact that the membership list may not be completely synchronized, if the boundary nodes are not found in the membership list, the IP and ports of the nodes will be inserted into the list.
-Now, every node that receives the message is assigned new responsible regions(arcs in the ring).
-Because the operation at each node is the same, let's take node $N_{(\frac{n'}{k'}+1)/2}$ as an example.
-Based on two boundaries, we can calculate the regions just like the root node:
+When a new node receives a message, it parses the left and right boundaries in the message and finds them in its own membership list.
+Due to the fact that the membership list might not be completely synchronized, if the boundary nodes are not found in the membership list, the IP and ports of the nodes will be inserted into the list.
+Now, every node that receives the message is assigned new responsible regions.
+As each node performs the same operation, let's take node $N_{(\frac{n'}{k'}+1)/2}$ as an example.
+Based on two boundaries, we are able to calculate the regions just like the root node:

 The only difference from the root node is that the root node must compute the left and right boundaries by itself.
 The subsequent nodes do not need to perform this operation, as their boundaries have already been determined by their parent nodes.
 All internal nodes can be regarded as the root nodes of their respective subtrees, as they serve as the starting points of these subtrees.
-In other words, the left and right halves of this region can be seen as a logical ring again.
-Consequently, Snow is able to iterate the First step again, as shown in the Figure \ref{fig:snow-standard}.
-When $k=2$, this operation is similar to performing a binary search on both regions that one is responsible for \cite{el2003efficient}.
-For simplicity, we assume in the diagram that all nodes have accurate knowledge of the current cluster state.
-Notably, due to the introduction of explicit boundary limitations, the size of the regions is reduced in this iteration.
-When the number of nodes in the region becomes less than or equal to $k$, these nodes will be designated as the leaf nodes of the tree (4-12 lines of the Algorithm \ref{alg:FindNode}).
+In other words, the left and right halves of this region form a logical ring again.
+Consequently, Snow is able to iterate the First step again, as shown in Figure \ref{fig:snow-standard}.
+When $k=2$, this operation is similar to performing a binary search in both regions for which the node is responsible \cite{el2003efficient}.
+Notably, due to the introduction of explicit boundary limitations, the size of the regions is reduced in every iteration.
+When the number of nodes in the region becomes less than or equal to $k$, these nodes are designated as the leaf nodes of the tree (4-12 lines of the Algorithm \ref{alg:FindNode}).

-The nodes within the aforementioned regions will serve as the descendant nodes of the midpoint node.
-It's obvious that the left and right regions are of the same size(at most one difference), therefore, this tree is balanced, meaning that each subtree has an equal number of descendant nodes.
-Obviously, our final broadcast path is a multi-way balanced tree.